ruabmbua/msi_klm/README.md

 To run it you have to install it first.
 The installation process is only described for linux, because windows needs some work to improve the process.

+### Installation on Windows

+Download the most recent version from the [releases page](https://github.com/ruabmbua/msi_klm/releases).
+Then download setup.exe, double click the downladed file to install the program.

 ### Installation on Arch linux

 Go to the [AUR package](https://aur.archlinux.org/packages/msi-keyboard-light-manager/), and install it.